-FemTech businesses have raised $1.3 billion as of August this year.
-That is double what they earned in 2020 and a long way from the $62 million they made in the first year of their start-up.
+FemTech startups have managed to raise an impressive $1.3 billion as of August this year.
+This is double what they earned in 2020 and a long way from the $62 million they made in their first year of business.

-The industry is predicting an increase in its global growth to $60 billion by 2027.
-Despite this phenomenal growth, there are still plenty of investment opportunities that can increase the impact of promoting women's health.
+The industry is projected to grow globally to $60 billion by 2027.
+Despite this phenomenal growth, there are still numerous investment opportunities available that can further promote women’s health.

 FemTech’s Impact on Gender Lens Investments

-FemTech addresses an unfunded and under-researched area…female health.
-Medical research rarely accounts for the effects of medication and treatments on the female body.
+FemTech addresses a critical and underfunded area – female health.
+Unfortunately, medical research often overlooks the effects of medication and treatments on the female body.

-This is Gender Lens Investing in example and definition: Investing in companies who employ and research female-based goods and services.
-FemTech also helps fill the gaps in financial backing for these businesses.
-FemTech fills a need that most female entrepreneurs find most challenging when starting a business.
-If you haven't read my blog on Female Entrepreneurial Struggles, you can find it in the Articles and Resources section of toarcunited.com.
-FemTech or female technology is a category of female-based software, products, diagnostics, and services that focus on female health using technology.
+This is what Gender Lens Investing looks like in practice: investing in companies that research and produce female-based goods and services.
+FemTech also helps provide financial support to these businesses, filling a critical gap that many female entrepreneurs face when starting a business.
+FemTech, or female technology, is a category of software, products, diagnostics, and services that focus on female health using technology.

 Defining Gender Lens Investing

-Gender lens investing falls in a sub-category of Impact Investing (investing in a company, organization, or fund that creates social and environmental benefits that create a financial return).
+Gender lens investing is a sub-category of impact investing, which involves investing in companies, organizations, or funds that create social and environmental benefits while providing a financial return.

-The numbers in the intro show that the FemTech industry is lucrative, translating into great investment returns!
+The introduction data shows that the FemTech industry is highly lucrative, leading to great investment returns!

-A global study of female-owned and run companies projected that if all women were employed at the same rate, in the same role, and the same wage as men, the global economy could be $12 to $28 trillion larger by 2025.
-That is immense growth in four years, just by funneling funds toward female-based and managed businesses!
+A global study of female-led businesses projected that if women were employed at the same rate as men, in the same roles, and with the same wages, the global economy could grow by $12 to $28 trillion by 2025.
+This is an immense growth in just four years, which could be achieved by directing funds towards female-led and managed businesses!

-That is an economical solution that needs to be utilized now for the benefit of all.
+This is an economical solution that should be utilized now for the benefit of all.

 Breaking Down Gender Lens Investing Further

 Proctor and Gamble has started a rewards program that falls into this category in the US.
-Through surveys, daily challenges, and purchases, you earn points that can be used for the betterment of children, animals, and the environment.
-These programs include your points purchasing a book for an early development program for babies, providing ten meals for a person in need, one week of clean drinking water for a family in need, plus eight other great social improvement options.
+Through surveys, daily challenges, and purchases, individuals can earn points that can be used for the betterment of children, animals, and the environment.
+These programs include purchasing a book for an early development program for babies, providing ten meals for a person in need, or one week of clean drinking water for a family in need, among others.

 The Importance of Gender Lens Investing